wp-plugins/space-gallery/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/08/14/space-gallery/)
 *   [About author](http://www.gopiplus.com/work/)

 Want to display images as a slideshow in the page or post?
 Then use space gallery WordPress plugin.
-It’s just another image slideshow show gallery.
-Click on the below images to see it in action.
+Its just another image slideshow show gallery.
 Space Gallery is a JQuery based slideshow plugin that provides smoky out of the fantasy effect to images.
 Bring in a smooth sliding effect to image views with this wonderful JavaScript slider.

 Plugin configuration